CjJordan/lp-template/template.md

 ### Instructor Do: Sub-Topic A ( 10 min )
 ![lecture][lecture]

 Time for more lecture.
 The lesson is divided into three 45 minute sections.
-This helps to **focus** each lesson around 3 topics that all support 1 over arching concept.
-Instructor Dos should be **limited to 15 minutes** max.
+This helps to **focus** each lesson around 3 topics that all support 1 over-arching concept.
+"Instructor Do"s should be **limited to 15 minutes** max.
 Consider these layouts for the 45 minute sections:

 #### I Do, We Do, You Do
 - Instructor Do ( 10 min )